Turkey hosts over 2.8 million Syrian refugees, who are in need of food and livelihood support, and shelter assistance.

 Tensions between government forces and Kurdish separatists escalated in July 2015.
 Clashes and bomb attacks occur mostly in the southeast, but occasionally in Istanbul and Ankara.
-Recurring use of curfews has limited access to affected areas, and hundreds of thousands of people have been internally displaced.
-Widespread destruction of shelters has been reported.
+Curfews limit access to affected areas, and hundreds of thousands of people have been internally displaced.
+Widespread destruction of shelter has been reported.

 Tens of thousands of people have been arrested, detained, or dismissed since a failed coup in July 2016.
 Media freedom and the independence of the judiciary are of concern.
-The crackdown on pro-Kurdish political parties has escalated since September 2016 .
+The crackdown on pro-Kurdish political parties has escalated.

 INFORM measures Turkey's risk of humanitarian crisis and disaster to be medium, at 5.0/10.
 Hazard and exposure is of particular concern, at a 7.8/10 rate.?